 Career experts often talk about something called the “hidden job market.”
 A large number of jobs don’t even get advertised; they get filled through personal referrals, recruiters, or people who walk in at the right time.
 The internet has made it a lot easier to post job ads, but about 30-40% of jobs are still found through the hidden job market, and networking is your best way to find them!
 Even when jobs are advertised, if someone can refer you, it will give you an advantage over other candidates.

-Mariane Santana, a graduate of the Diploma Customer Service Co-op at Greystone College Toronto had great success in the hidden job market, saying, “during the co-op placement search, I often contacted my colleagues to ask for referrals.
+Mariane Santana, a graduate of the Diploma Customer Service Co-op at Greystone College Business and Technology – Toronto had great success in the hidden job market, saying, “during the co-op placement search, I often contacted my colleagues to ask for referrals.
 I secured a co-op placement thanks to a former colleague who knew a company that was actively looking for a professional with my set of skills and experience.
 Then, I applied for the position and successfully passed the interview process.”